 33. Borderlands 2

 The second Borderlands was a force – a honed RPG-shooter that captured many players for many months.
-The wasteland sci-fi offered here has never been bettered, and god only knows how awesome the third full game can possibly be.
+The wasteland sci-fi offered here has never been bettered, and Borderlands 3 is just as wild as its predecessors.
 Based on Borderlands 2, the answer is “very”.
 Essential stuff, if you can hack the humour.

 There’s something moreish about the way an engram spills out of an alien like you just bust open a meaty pinata.
 There it goes, a colourful dodecahedron rolling down a hill.
 Never mind those other aliens shooting at me, I must chase it.
 Destiny is a game you play because it feels good and stimulates your lizard brain.
 Everything is polished, and there’s no thinking needed unless you’re raiding.
 The first one is still the best.